TonyAB22/MaskUpCamera/README.md

 // Used kaggle for Datasets: https://www.kaggle.com/datasets/andrewmvd/face-mask-detection

 # How to start
-Requirements: Expo Go (Play Store)
+Requirements: Expo Go (Play Store), Phone

 type in terminal : yarn